Warning! Entering a forbidden Dungeon of A Class level! Once entered, the enemy will know of your presence! Warning!

 “Still?”
 Agnis cursed, “why in the world are you still running then?!”

-“I can still see in a different way.
-Too much to explain, relay the message to the others.
+“I can still see differently.
+More to explain and relay the message to others.
 We’re going into combat in less than thirty seconds.”

 “On it.”
-Agnis cut off her connection, leaving Zero to his own thoughts.
+Agnis cut off her connection, leaving Zero to his thoughts.

 The Behemoth yelled, screaming in pain and anger at Zero’s act.
-It swiveled its ugly head towards Zero in the attempt to cut him down.
-It’s large body shook, rumbling in a low threatening tone, even its giant claws swipe towards Zero’s side.
+It swiveled its ugly head toward Zero in an attempt to cut him down.
+Instead, its large body shook, rumbling in a low, threatening tone, and even its giant claws swiped toward Zero’s side.
 Zero jumped back, jostling his three passengers on his back.

 “God damn it!”
 Jorge cursed so badly that he smacked his head on Zero’s spine.
 The jostle caused him to lurch forward, making him lose his grip.
-“What in the hell is happening!
+“What the hell is happening?
 Damn it, why is it taking so long to see!
-This is complete bull!”
+This is a complete bull!”

-“Kyyaaaah!”
-Agnis screamed as she to was thrown to the side as she hit her back against the Zero’s spine.
+“Kyaaaaa!”
+Agnis screamed as she was thrown to the side, hitting her back against Zero’s spine.

 While Zeraph kept his body low, keeping close to Zeraph as best as possible.
-It wasn’t easy to move around when they were three different people on his back, especially when they were nothing but dead weight right this moment.
+It wasn’t easy to move around when there were three different people on his back, especially when they were nothing but dead weight right at that moment.

 The moment Zero jumped back, the Behemoth snarled, swinging its tail to the side in a low sweep.
-Hundreds of people were thrown by Behemoth’s tail flying a good distance away.
-Zero was luckily was able to dodge the tail and scramble away backwards.
-Even still, the Behemoth didn’t stop its rampage, breathing in deeply its belly became filled with air.
+Hundreds of people were thrown by the Behemoth’s tail, flying far away.
+Zero was luckily able to dodge the tail and scramble away backward.
+Even still, the Behemoth didn’t stop its rampage; breathing in deeply, its belly filled with air.

-Zero felt his animal instinct kick in full gear, the heat in Behemoth’s belly glowed bright.
-He knew instantly that the Behemoth was going to spray out something very dangerous, and he bolted far away as possible.
-He didn’t want to be get caught up in the Behemoth’s attack.
+Zero felt his animal instinct kick in full gear, and the heat in Behemoth’s belly glowed brightly.
+He knew instantly that the Behemoth was going to spray out something very dangerous, and he bolted as far away as possible.
+He didn’t want to get caught up in the Behemoth’s attack.
 Glaring downwards at its enemy, the Behemoth spat out a lighting attack.

-Static electricity danced outwards, hitting as many elves and player alike, while the remaining energy went into the ground dissipating the attack.
-The majority of them were stunned by its devastating attack, while the Behemoth snapped its giant head downwards and took a chomp out of its enemy.
+Static electricity danced outwards, hitting as many elves and players alike, while the remaining energy went into the ground dissipating the attack.
+Most of them were stunned by its devastating attack, while the Behemoth snapped its giant head downwards and took a chomp out of its enemy.
 He even swallowed quite a few as it gobbled them up like snacks.

-Zero bolted back in, his claws outwards as he slashed across the Behemoth’s leg.
-He then weaved in and out its leg, attacking with his claws and even his jaws.
+Zero bolted back in; his claws outwards as he slashed across the Behemoth’s leg.
+He weaved in and out its leg, attacking with his claws and jaws.
 The thought of letting the monster get the best of him wasn’t an option.
-This was his tactic for the next couple of minutes, and every time the Behemoth felt like Zero was being too much of a nuisance it would spray out another electrical attack.
+This was his tactic for the next couple of minutes, and every time the Behemoth felt like Zero was too much of a nuisance, it would spray out another electrical attack.

-The third electrical breath attack, Zero wasn’t able to move out in time.
-He jumped up onto the Behemoth’s leg, attaching himself as close as possible.
-All three of his passenger was holding on tightly, they even strapped themselves upon Zero with a rope so they wouldn’t be thrown.
+Zero couldn’t move out in time in the third electrical breath attack.
+Instead, he jumped onto the Behemoth’s leg, attaching himself as closely as possible.
+All three of his passengers were holding on tightly; they strapped themselves upon Zero with a rope so they wouldn’t be thrown.

 “I can finally see and hear!”
-Agnis shouted in joy, but when she saw where she was she gasped.
+Agnis shouted joyfully, but when she saw where she was, she gasped.
 “What?!”

 “Finally!”
 Jorge grunted, but he was swaying side-to-side as he was strapped tightly on Zero’s back.
 “Holy mother of-?!
 Why are we off the ground?!”

-“I don’t know, but we’re in the middle of battle!”
+“I don’t know, but we’re in battle!”
 Agnis quickly replied.
 She glanced up and saw what they were exactly.
 Zero was scaling up the colossal Behemoth that towered over them like skyscrapers.
 When she saw the monster that they were fighting against, she shivered.

-Even Jorge was unable to speak from the sheer size of the creature that Zero was scaling.
-While Zeraph had his bow out, shooting his arrows at the Behemoth in the attempt to even hurt it, but so far his arrows barely even did much damage.
+Even Jorge could not speak from the sheer size of the creature that Zero was scaling.
+Zeraph had his bow out, shooting his arrows at the Behemoth to even hurt it, but so far, his arrows barely did much damage.

 “Gotcha!”
-Agnis replied, she endowed her arrows with magic and fired off as many as she could.
-At first it was difficult, but her odd contorted angle was the best that she could do right this moment, especially because she was strapped against Zero’s back.
+Agnis replied; she endowed her arrows with magic and fired off as many as possible.
+At first, it was difficult, but her odd contorted angle was the best she could do right this moment, especially because she was strapped against Zero’s back.

-Zero could feel the heatwaves from his back, and he knew instantly that his teammates were finally fighting, making him bit relieved.
-What was still a problem was that he still couldn’t see or hear, making this fight really annoying and difficult.
+Zero could feel the heat waves from his back, and he knew instantly that his teammates were finally fighting, which relieved him.
+What was still a problem was that he still couldn’t see or hear, making this fight annoying and difficult.

-Off to the side on the other leg, he could see both Sekka and Valiant, scaling up just like Zero.
-They were quite fast, climbing up without much trouble with their partners.
-Even they were finally able to see and hear, making Zero the last one to be effected with the status ailment.
-Looking at the amount of time, he realized that he had about less than three minutes.
+Off to the side on the other leg, he could see both Sekka and Valiant scaling up just like Zero.
+They were quite fast, climbing up with little trouble with their partners.
+However, even they could finally see and hear, making Zero the last one affected by the ailment.
+Looking at the amount of time, he realized he had less than three minutes.

-Eventually, climbing up onto the top, Zero pulled himself up.
+Eventually, climbing up to the top, Zero pulled himself up.
 The Behemoth thrashed side-to-side, causing him to drop low as his claws dug into its skin.
-Zero wasn’t going to allow the Behemoth to throw him off, he was going to make sure that he threw in a couple of devastating attacks before he jumped off.
+Zero wasn’t going to allow the Behemoth to throw him off; he was going to make sure he threw in a couple of devastating attacks before he jumped off.

 When the Behemoth stopped jolting around, Zero inhaled a deep breath.
 He could feel his stomach grow warm as magic churned in his stomach.
 Then with the best fire breath, he spat downwards into the Behemoth’s back.
 The fire spread outwards, licking the Behemoth’s skin, but the fire didn’t do a single thing.

 He inhaled again, this time changing the elemental fire.
-A blast of holy energy sprayed outwards, this time pure white fire danced across the Behemoth’s back.
-The fire continued to burn on the back of the Behemoth’s back and trailed up its neck as a loud piercing scream erupted out of the Behemoth’s mouth.
+Again, a blast of holy energy sprayed outwards; this time, pure white fire danced across the Behemoth’s back.
+The fire continued to burn on the back of the Behemoth’s back and trailed up its neck as a loud, piercing scream erupted out of the Behemoth’s mouth.

-The Behemoth jumped up onto its hind legs, trying to throw off the nuisance in its back.
+The Behemoth jumped onto its hind legs, trying to throw off the nuisance in its back.
 Zero slammed his claws into the skin, clinging on as best as he could.
-Both Valiant and Sekka was thrown off, and landed on the ground without breaking a bone.
+Vaillant and Sekka were thrown off, landing on the ground without breaking a bone.

-A deep rumble grew in Zero’s throat, his sight slowly started to come back to him, but his hearing were still silent.
-What he saw before him were devastation and death.
-Half the army were dead, and the other half were badly injured.
+A deep rumble grew in Zero’s throat, and his sight slowly started returning to him, but his hearing was still silent.
+What he saw before he was devastation and death.
+Half the army was dead, and the other half was badly injured.
 At this rate, they were going to die.

-Zero knew that the battle wouldn’t last five minutes, and he knew that in that small span of time, he needed to crippled the Behemoth’s as much as possible.
-Right now, the Behemoth’s level and skill was exponentially higher than any one of them, winning was difficult, but he knew that he had to win one way or the other.
+Zero knew that the battle wouldn’t last five minutes, and he knew that he needed to cripple the Behemoths as much as possible in that short period.
+The Behemoth’s level and skill were exponentially higher than any of them; winning was difficult, but he knew he had to win one way or the other.

-With a torrent of Holy Flames, he spewed out another gush of fire as he ran across the Behemoth’s back.
-He wasn’t going to allow the Behemoth to chase them down if he escape.
-Oh no, he was going to make sure it was going to be hell.
+With a torrent of Holy Flames, he spewed another gush of fire as he ran across the Behemoth’s back.
+He wouldn’t allow the Behemoth to chase them down if he escaped.
+Oh no, he was going to make sure it would be hell.